zghariissac-pentest/Hacking-Lab---Practical-Guide-Full-Depth-Applied-Blend-Network-OS-/README.md

-# Hacking-Lab Practical guide full depth applied-blend-network-OS
+# Hacking-Lab practical guide full depth applied-blend-network-OS
 # important :

 Read this first (please) , before you touch anything here, read the companion theoretical design page.
 That page explains why every choice is made (isolation, reproducibility, observability, ethics).
 This document is the how: a safe, practical, reproducible blueprint to build a local lab for learning both network/infrastructure concepts and OS-level security (Linux + Windows mindset) in a fully isolated environment.
-TL;DR: this guide shows you how to build a safe lab for study and research . no exploit payloads, no illegal activity, no shortcuts.
+TL;DR: this guide shows you how to build a safe lab for study and research only.
 If your VM “explodes,” don’t panic , celebrate the snapshot you took.

 # Table of contents
 Requirements & resource planning

-1- Topology & naming conventions (simple)

-2- Component breakdown: Bastion, Attacker, Targets, Monitoring

-3- Docker + Compose starter (safe defaults & snippets)

-4- VM option: when to use Vagrant / Packer / Ansible

-5- Snapshot strategy, retention, and cleanup policy
+1- Topology & naming conventions (if i were you i would skip) 2- Component breakdown: Bastion, Attacker, Targets, Monitoring 3- Docker + Compose starter (safe defaults & snippets) 4- VM option: when to use Vagrant / Packer / Ansible 5- Snapshot strategy, retention, and cleanup policy
 6- Observability, artefacts, and naming conventions
 7- Experiment template (text-only mini-report)
 8- Secrets & OPSEC practical rules
 9- What to screenshot / demo for reviewers

 # 1 Requirements & resource planning